Mschlei-48/Capstone_Project_2021/README.md

- 3. Conclusions

- From the results it was concluded that EfficientNetB7 was the best model compared to VGG-16.
-It gave the highest accuracy and was also the less complex model.

  ### **Web App Demo**

  The EfficientNetB7 was deployed on the web app.
 Below is a demo of the app.
 A user can upload an MRI by dragging and dropping or by browsing the local files.